cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_general.md

 <div markdown="1">
 No, this is not possible.

-Flavors are part of our pricing model.
 You can resize your instance to a bigger flavour but you cannot change a flavor or make your own flavor.
 </div>
                             </div>
                         </div>